The Crazies (2010 film): Makeup

 The final stage of the Trixie disease took three hours in the make-up chair to complete.

 The makeup for the film was designed by Almost Human Studios; they also did makeup for other horror films such as Quarantine, Frankenfish, and Prom Night.
 Director Breck Eisner's early visions of the infected were zombies.
 He and the makeup crew made many molds and sketches of the infected, with deformities and skin sloughing.
 Eventually, he grew tired of the cliche "zombie" look, and went with a realistic "go under the skin," in which the blood vessels appear to be bursting forth and face and neck muscles and tendons tight and wrought.
 Eisner described this look as "hyper alive."

 The director's one and only rule for the makeup design—they research in medical books and consult medical professionals for the design of the infected.
 Lead make-up artist Rob Hall said "If we were to pitch something to Breck, about, if you know, one side of his face should look like this, Breck would immediately want to know what disease it came from, and what version of reality it could be implemented into Trixie.
 But the most important thing was to make sure it felt real.
 Make it feel like you could get it, too."
 The basis of the makeup the crew used was mainly rabies, tetanus, and Stevens–Johnson syndrome.

 Each "Crazy" design had about twenty-one sections requiring over three hours to apply for the final effect seen in the film.
 Robert stated the final effect in the film seen was not just the makeup, but the lighting, camera angles, and post-production effects.
 The theme for the design was "stress."
 He stated he wanted the "Crazies" to look stressed.
 The veins and eyes were the main focus of the design.
 The contact lenses covered the actors' entire eyes and required eye-drops every five minutes to reduce injuries.

 Release

-The film premiered on February 24, 2010, in Los Angeles and received a wide release in the North America on February 26, 2010.
+The film premiered on February 23, 2010, in Los Angeles and received a wide release in the North America on February 26, 2010.
 The film opened with $16 million, at #3 behind Cop Out and Shutter Island.
 By May 2010, the film has grossed an estimated $50 million worldwide.
 The Canadian DVD and Blu-ray Disc were released June 29, 2010.
-The DVD and Blu-ray Disc + Digital Copy combo pack was released in the North America on June 29, 2010, and in the UK on July 19.
+The DVD and Blu-ray Disc + Digital Copy combo pack was released in the North America on June 29, 2010, and in the United Kingdom on July 19.